Lead on partnerships & Community outreach

 As we’ve explained: developing an app is not free, and we’re not willing to fund our product and its development with disruptive advertisements.
 At the moment, Tiimo is largely being developed using funding from investors who, at some point in the future, expect Tiimo to be self-sustaining.
 Particularly since Tiimo is an app that people rely on for structure and guidance, the thought of Tiimo suddenly not being accessible when we run out of investor money is awful.
 We want Tiimo to be around as long as it helps people and we want people who take the time to integrate it into their routines to feel secure in the fact that it will be around for years to come.
 What this means is that we need to make, at the very least, enough money to sustain our business without relying on investors or external funding.

 As you probably know, there is a huge gap in research around ADHD and autism support tools.
 We want to be a part of making this right.
-We want to further develop Tiimo into a medical application to improve the diagnosis, treatment and follow-up of people with ADHD and autism, helping users and their support networks to improve their quality of life.
-In our dream product, you’ll be able to log your mood, habits and symptoms and, in doing so, be able to better understand how your choices and environments affect you and your well-being.
-With your consent, your experiences would also be used for more generalized research intended on helping others with ADHD and autism.
+We want to further develop Tiimo into a medical application to improve the diagnosis, treatment and follow-up of neurodivergent people, helping users and their support networks to improve their quality of life.
+In our dream product, you’ll be able to log your mood and habits and, in doing so, be able to better understand how your choices and environments affect you and your well-being.
+With your consent, your experiences would also be used for more generalized research on developing better diagnostic practices and support tools.

 Thanks for taking the time to read this!
 We’ve written this blog post because prices are going to be changing significantly over the next few months to help us find a way to make Tiimo both as accessible as possible and financially sustainable.
 We’re going to keep you posted throughout the journey because it’s actually you who knows what the best way forward is for Tiimo!